 The institute provides attendees a rich network of women influential in many other institutions to use as resources and mentors.
 Women faculty with experience in higher education, national academic organizations, government and foundations act as guides for the sessions.

 “I look forward to talking with other women in academia to find out how they are addressing such challenges at their own institutions,” Johnson said.
-“I hope to bring back an expanded skillset and fresh ideas that will benefit the students and faculty in the College of Arts and Sciences, and Ferris as a whole.”
+“I hope to bring back an expanded skillset and fresh ideas that will benefit the students and faculty in the College of Arts, Sciences and Education, and Ferris as a whole.”

 Attendees also develop a project of their choice to affect change at their institution and exercise their leadership skills.